MajaMitreska/BlossomHouse/README.md

 Moreover, if you are not registered user, you can register directly through a form on the website or register/sing in through Google.
 Additionally, an e-mail is sent whether the order was successful.

+This project was a team work of @MajaMitreska, @ennatunte and @filippetreski